Sales Operations 101: Examples, Metrics, Roles & More

 How to do it: Review your metrics regularly and make sure your sales ops team knows that's how you'll measure their success.

-How much time have you spent making sure that your pricing structure is the best in your industry?
+How much time have you spent ensuring your pricing structure is the best in your industry?
 Probably not nearly enough.
 You're not selling on price—you're selling on value—but you need to have the price structure that brings in the most revenue.

-How to do it: Your sales ops team has the data and the smarts to make sure your pricing structure kicks ass.
+How to do it: Your sales ops team has the data and the smarts to ensure your pricing structure kicks ass.
 Make sure they know it's a priority.

 Sales operations is a cross-functional team.
 They work with just about everyone, from sales to human resources.
 They can also be a huge help to both marketing and sales enablement teams.

 How to do it: Your marketing team is invested in leads, managing a lot of data, and analytics, and so is your sales ops group.
-Get them working together to make sure they're both getting what they need to support your sales process.
+Get them working together to ensure they get what they need to support your sales process.

 Your sales team is responsible for bringing revenue into your company.
 Your sales operations team helps them do it faster, better, and with a lot less hassle.
 It's a crucial part of your sales organization.